Easy to use multi/single signal display, useful for debugging or monitoring circuits.

 Format strings

-I currently choose not to display large number as 1.0k or 5M like the game does, but this could be implemented
+I currently choose not to display large number as 1.0k or 5M like the game does, as I find they round too aggressively, but this could be implemented

 Pro tip: put the format string in a second line so the game automatically hides it in alt-mode like: